lujanemmanuel/stack-mern-typescript-frontend/README.md

 # Getting Started with Create React App
-This is the backend for the proyect "Video-Collection" based on fazt tutorials for stack-mern with typesript
+This is the frontend for the proyect "Video-Collection" based on fazt tutorials for stack-mern with typesript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).